Code-Institute-Submissions/dog-inn/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Firefox, Opera and Safari browsers.
+-   The Website was tested on Google Chrome, Mozzilla Firefox, Opera and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop (Macbook Pro 16 inch), Mobiles( Huawei P20 Mate and Huawei P30).
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Solved Bugs

--   After deployed my project to GitHub Pages I have notice that on the right hand side is double scrollbar.
+-   After deployed my project to GitHub Pages I have noticed that on the right hand side is double scrollbar.
 -   I discovered that in css file I set 'overflow-y: scroll' to each section.
 -   I removed it from section class and add to 'html' element, which solved the problem.